 Lone Mothers' Economic Inclusion

-Our recent research partnered with UBC uncovered key evidence-based and timely policy recommendations to enable lone mothers' economic inclusion in the aftermath of the COVID-19 pandemic.
+Through our two research projects partnered with UBC combined, we gathered stories and data from over 187 lone mothers across the Province that led to a series of policy recommendations to enable lone mothers' economic inclusion in the aftermath of the COVID-19 pandemic.

-Now, we need solutions.
+Now, we need solutions implemented.
 It is time for action.
 And we must act now.

-We call on the Province of BC to:
+Broadly, we call on the Province of British Columbia to:

 -